wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 <hr />

-Before running the script, Windows 10 users need to prepare:
+Before running the install script, Windows 10 users need to prepare:

 <a name="WindowsInstall"></a>

-### Prepare Windows 10
+## Prepare Windows 10

 Automation of Windows 10 means running first running a Microsoft's PowerShell script, <strong>manually</strong>.
 PowerShell comes installed by default in every Windows machine (starting with Windows 7 SP1 and Windows Server 2008 R2 SP1).
 But it's <a target="_blank" href="https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7">invoked differently depending on the edition of Windows</a>.
 Instructions below are for Windows 10 Desktop (not Server):

 ### Install Git Bash (Git for Windows)

-1. <a target="_blank" href="https://www.udemy.com/course/git-bash/learn/lecture/2752490#overview">VIDEO</a>: Install "Git for Windows" from:
+<a target="_blank" href="https://www.udemy.com/course/git-bash/learn/lecture/2752490#overview">VIDEO</a>: Install "Git for Windows":

+1. In an internet browser (Google Chrome), go to URL:

    <a target="_blank" href="https://git-for-windows.github.io/">https://git-for-windows.github.io/</a>

-1. Click on the "Download" button.
+1. Click the blue "Download" button.
 1. Click the "64 bit.exe" link to begin download (into your Downloads folder).
 1. Click OK to the security warning.
 1. Click the installer to invoke it.